Promoting Alzheimer’s Awareness to Prevent Elder Abuse Act

 Throughout the country, our tireless advocates are working hard to ensure critical bills like the Promoting Alzheimer’s Awareness to Prevent Elder Abuse Act (P.L.
 116-252) are becoming law.
 Signed into law in December 2020, the Promoting Alzheimer’s Awareness to Prevent Elder Abuse Act is helping people living with Alzheimer’s and other dementias by ensuring professionals, such as police officers, medical personnel, and prosecutors, have the dementia-specific training they need to better protect these individuals from elder abuse.

 Unfortunately, people living with Alzheimer’s and other dementia are at heightened risk for experiencing elder abuse — the intentional or negligent act by any person that causes serious harm to an older adult.
-In fact, as many as 62% of older adults with dementia experience psychological abuse, and as many as one-fourth have been physically abused.
-Yet, often the professionals — including police, firefighters, emergency personnel and more — who deal with elder abuse have little knowledge about working with people who have dementia.
+Thanks to our dedicated advocate network, individuals living with Alzheimer’s now have better protection from elder abuse.

 Reach out to our free 24/7 Helpline (800.272.3900) for additional resources to help navigate Alzheimer’s and other dementia.

 Be a Champion in the Fight to End Alzheimer’s